Notts house parties are so loose that marriages are breaking up around Lenton

 According to this letter sent to everyone

-Nottingham council have sent a letter to students blaming their house parties for "matrimonial breakdowns", kids getting bad grades at school, and threatened eviction, fines, and even prison.
+Last year, Nottingham council sent a letter to students blaming their house parties for "matrimonial breakdowns", kids getting bad grades at school, and threatened eviction, fines, and even prison.

 Later in the letter, the council threatens students with "custodial sentences" if fines are not paid, "preventing access to all individuals, including those who habitually live at that address" for up to 3 months – potentially leaving students homeless if they throw a house party.

 The parting comment urges students to reconsider any planned house parties, threatening "serious personal consequences".